KushajveerSingh/personal-website/docs/internal/projects.md

 ---

+create visualization like tigerbeetle simulator, for all distributed algorithms and database

 ## Project writing tips

 -   Start each project with a day spent on project planning, scope (including features), rough estimate.